 Genre: Stealth-strategyrnrnPlatforms: Windows, Mac

-A spy’s job often requires them to attend social functions in an effort to get close to their target without being detected, usually with a disguise to conceal their true identity.
+A spy’s role often necessitates them to attend social occasions in an attempt to approach their target without being detected, typically with a camouflage to conceal their authentic identity.

 One game that explores this idea in an interesting way is SpyParty, a competitive espionage game that has one player attempting to hide in plain sight while the other tries to pick them out from the crowd.